-Areas to include in your procedures Things to consider and outline in each area (this will be specific to the context of your service) Strategies for monitoring and implementing procedures Related policy and/ or procedures placement of outdoor equipment - avoid placing it too near hard surfaces such as concrete or hard ground maintenance of equipment and soft fall.
-Is any outdoor space used by children enclosed by a fence or barrier that is of a height and design that children preschool age or under cannot go through, over or under?
-Also consider: items which children might use to scale the fence, e.g. play equipment, low tree branches, pot plants any significant fall height on the other side of a fence or barrier age appropriate barriers at the top and bottom of stairs that external gates are kept locked and keys are easily accessible in the event of an emergency.
+Areas to include in your procedures Things to consider and outline in each area (this will be specific to the context of your service) Strategies for monitoring and implementing procedures Related policy and/ or procedures What to include in an assessment, cont.
 Does each child have access to sufficient furniture, materials and developmentally appropriate equipment suitable for the education and care?
 For example: Do you have enough seats and utensils for children to use at meal times?
 Do the resources meet the range of interests, ages and abilities of children?
 Are children able to regularly access suitable and sufficient outdoor space?
-If not, consider whether the residence or venue is suitable for use for FDC.
+If not, consider whether, with reference to the unique layout and safety considerations of the residence/ venue, documented plans, and best practice guidelines for the supervision of sleeping children, the residence or venue is suitable for use for FDC.
 Are there are laundry facilities, access to these facilities, or other arrangements for dealing with soiled clothing, nappies and linen, including hygienic facilities for storage prior to their disposal or laundering that are adequate and appropriate for the service needs?
 The laundry and hygienic facilities must be located and maintained in a way that does not pose a risk to children.
 Is there an adequate, developmentally and age-appropriate toilet, washing and drying facilities for use by children and does the location and design of these facilities enable safe use and convenient access by the children?
 Are indoor spaces used by children well ventilated, do they have adequate natural light, and are they maintained at a temperature that ensures the safety and wellbeing of children?
-Ar
+For FDC venues only, the premises must have at least 3.25 square metres of unencumbered indoor space.
+See regulation 107 for calculating this space.
+For FDC venues only, the premises must have at least 7 square metres of unencumbered outdoor space.
+See regulation 108 for calculating this space.